SCIO Semester Programme

 Research

-Complementing the tutorials are Undergraduate research seminars which explore the methodology and approaches characteristic of each discipline, and in which students have the chance to write a longer essay in a process which mimics that of a graduate student.
-Discussion classes enable students to reflect on methodological issues within their discipline, and integrate material covered in tutorials and University of Oxford lectures.
+Complementing the tutorials is a Research Project, where students explore the methodology and approaches characteristic of their discipline, and engage in supervised individual research leading to a longer essay in a process which is similar to that of a graduate student.

 Selected topics in British culture

-Finally, all students come together to explore the country which is their home for a semester in the Selected topics in British culture course.
-This course examines aspects of past and present day Britain.
-Students attend discussion and gobbets classes in the tutorial seminar of their choice, participate in field trips, and have two tutorials, but spend most of their time doing independent study to produce detailed, scholarly essays.
+Finally, all students come together to explore the country which is their home for a semester (or two) in the Selected topics in British culture course.
+This course examines aspects of past and present-day Britain.
+Students attend discussion classes in the discipline of their choice and participate in field trips, but spend most of their time doing independent study to produce detailed, scholarly essays.

 Credits